Lunarhop/premarket-options-dashboard/README.md

 - **Options Heatmap.** Lists unusual options activity with metrics like put/call ratio.
 - **Custom Filters & Market Timing.** Lets the user pick trading strategies and includes a countdown to the market open.
 - Toast notifications and loading skeletons give realtime feedback during updates.
+- **WebSocket streaming.** Connects to a local server for live options data updates.

 All demo data is stored locally in [`app.js`](app.js) and the additional JSON/CSV files included in the repository.